pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The rest of Step 2's description is not affected by this document.

-TODO: Determine what to do about "QNAME=.
-QTYPE=DELEG" or "QNAME=.
-QTYPE=DS" queries, which by definition do not have answers in the DNS.
+Resolvers MAY respond to "QNAME=. / QTYPE=DELEG" queries in the same fashion as they respond to "QNAME=. / QTYPE=DS" queries.

 ### Name Server Information for Delegation {#nameserver-info}